 In order to manage your finances from abroad you’ll need to establish online banking, and ensure your debit card is foreign-ATM-friendly with a four-digit PIN.
 A reader of mine hadn’t anticipated that foreign ATMs limit access to viewing accounts and performing certain transactions like transfers between accounts; thus, she was stranded abroad without money by not having online banking set up.

-(For more important ATM tricks and lessons, see 11 Tricks to Using ATMs Abroad).
+(For more important ATM tricks and lessons, see 21 ATM Mistakes to Avoid When Travelling).

 Automate Ongoing Bills